Skip to footer content

 Developer SupportLive chat, 30s avg responseForum or delayed ticketing

-As the landscape of intelligent automation evolves, it's tempting to reach for trendy AI tools for every problem.
-But when it comes to OCR, extracting exact text from scanned documents and images, accuracy, structure, speed, and privacy aren’t optional - they're mission-critical.
-This is where IronOCR sets itself apart.
+As intelligent automation evolves, it's tempting to reach for trendy AI tools for every problem.
+However, when it comes to OCR—extracting exact text from scanned documents and images—accuracy, structure, speed, and privacy aren't optional.
+They're mission-critical.
+This is where IronOCR sets itself apart with its complete feature set.

-Unlike LLMs, which are designed for interpretation and creativity, IronOCR was built from the ground up to be precise, predictable, and production-ready.
-It doesn’t guess or hallucinate.
-It reads and reports exactly what's on the page, down to the word coordinates, confidence levels, and table structures.
-It delivers results that developers can trust, automate, and scale.
+Unlike LLMs designed for interpretation and creativity, IronOCR was built from the ground up to be precise, predictable, and production-ready.
+It doesn't guess or hallucinate.
+It reads and reports exactly what's on the page, down to word coordinates, confidence levels, and table structures.
+It delivers results that developers can trust, automate, and scale using features like advanced scanning, passport scanning, and memory-optimized TIFF processing.
+See the full changelog for latest improvements.

 • Processing thousands of scanned invoices per hour